 Mental Models, Service Design & The Problem With Convergence

-Note: This post might be a little dated.
-It was published in June 2009.
+Note: This post is over 4 years old.
+It was first published in June 2009

 A few weeks ago, I invited Filip Healy and Ian Collingwood of Amberlight down to give a talk at UX Brighton.
 The topic they chose was “Mental Models, Service Design & The Problem With Convergence”.